Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 - Task: Pick one job.
 You review KYC documents and flag exceptions.
 You skip vague goals like "help with compliance."

 - Data: Feed domain inputs only.
-Use schemas, forms, logs, past cases.
+Use schemas, forms, logs, and past cases.
 Block open browsing.

 - Rules: Add model limits.
-Set policies, thresholds, escalation steps.
+Set policies, thresholds, and escalation steps.

 - Outcome: Track results.
 Cut time, lower errors, speed approvals, reduce denials.